bandotio/GameLand/TestInstruction.md

 - Approve To Gameland

-You should approve to Gameland contract to finish lend or repay nft.
+You should approve to Gameland contract to finish the lending or the repaying.
 If some thing go wrong.
 Make sure you have approved Gameland to access your NFT.

  *ERC721